Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 What Hasn't Worked

 Most productivity frameworks were designed for neurotypical cognition.
-When they fail ADHD founders, the founder gets the blame.
+When they fail ADHD/AuDHD men in tech, they get the blame.
 That's the wrong conclusion.

 Forces task-switching at arbitrary intervals.
 ADHD brains lose hyperfocus access and never re-enter flow.